What is a Safety Critical Worker?

 The employer would have identified the roles who will be subject to such an assessment.
 Ordinarily the following will fall into this category:

-What to expect if you attend a Safety Critical Medical?
+- What to expect when attending a Safety Critical Worker Medical?

 Please get in touch for more details or to find out how ROC can help your business.